copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - The Monk lower filler levels are no longer standard room-and-corridor: they are an interconnected set of rooms with various types of things blocking the ways between them.
+  - The Monk goal level is a chamber, smaller, walled in, and with several wings.
+It contains mostly the same enemies as the former goal level, but does not contain any lava.
   - The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.
   - Master Kaen can phase through walls and boulders, and casts summon elementals instead of summon insects.